 Select the Correct Scrapbook Page Size

-Click on the resize button and check out the size of the paper that you are working with.
-Ideally a 12 x 12 scrapbook page should be 3600 x 3600 pixels, but you can go as low as 2400 x 2400 and still be able to get a high-quality print of the page when you are finished.
+Click on the resize button and check out the size of the image that you are working with.
+Ideally, a 12 x 12 scrapbook page should be 3600 x 3600 pixels, but you can go as low as 2400 x 2400 and still be able to get a high-quality print of the page when you are finished.